Wondering how to reheat pasta? You certainly aren’t alone!

-Your leftover pasta is so dry because the noodles absorb most of the liquid when they’re placed in the fridge.
+Leftover pasta is dry because the noodles absorb most of the liquid when they’re placed in the fridge.

-And when I say add moisture, it doesn’t have to be water.
+So, adding extra moisture is key.
+And when I say “add moisture”, it doesn’t have to be water.

-You can add anything from pasta sauce, butter, cream, vegetable, or chicken stock.
+You can add anything from more scrummy pasta sauce and butter to cream or stock.

 It’s a great way to expertly reheat those leftovers and make them tastier than night one!

 As for the method, I almost always use the microwave.

 It’s fast and easy.
 But you can use the stove or oven if you prefer.

 Ready to dive a little deeper?
 Let’s get into it!